Kava: Europe

 Following discussions on the safety of certain pharmaceutical products derived from kava and sold in Germany, the EU imposed a temporary ban on imports of kava-based pharmaceutical products in 2002.
 The sale of kava plant became regulated in Switzerland, France, and in prepared form in the Netherlands.
-Some Pacific island states which had been benefiting from the export of kava to the pharmaceutical companies have attempted to overturn the EU ban on kava-based pharmaceutical products by invoking international trade agreements at the WTO: Fiji, Samoa, Tonga, and Vanuatu argued that the ban was imposed with insufficient evidence.
+Some Pacific island states, which had been benefiting from the export of kava to the pharmaceutical companies, have attempted to overturn the EU ban on kava-based pharmaceutical products by invoking international trade agreements: Fiji, Samoa, Tonga, and Vanuatu argued at the WTO that the ban was imposed with insufficient evidence.
 The pressure prompted Germany to reconsider the evidence base for banning kava-based pharmaceutical products.
-On 10 June 2014, the German Administrative Court overturned the 2002 ban, making selling kava as a medicine legal (personal possession of kava has never been illegal), albeit strictly regulated.
+On 10 June 2014, the German Administrative Court overturned the 2002 ban, making selling kava as a medicine legal, albeit strictly regulated; personal possession of kava has never been illegal.
 In Germany, kava-based pharmaceutical preparations are currently prescription drugs.
 Furthermore, patient and professional information brochures have been redesigned to warn about potential side effects.
 These strict measures have been opposed by some of the leading kava scientists.
 In early 2016, a court case was filed against the Bundesinstitut für Arzneimittel und Medizinprodukte (BfArM/German Federal Institute for Drugs and Medical Devices), arguing that the new regulatory regime is too strict and not justified.

 In the United Kingdom, it is a criminal offence to sell, supply, or import any medicinal product containing kava for human consumption.
 It is legal to possess kava for personal use or to import it for purposes other than human consumption (e.g., for animals).

 Until August 2018, Poland was the only EU country with an "outright ban on kava" and where the mere possession of kava was prohibited and may have resulted in a prison sentence.
 Under the new legislation, kava is no longer listed among prohibited substances and it is therefore legal to possess, import, and consume the plant, but it remains illegal to sell it within Poland for the purpose of human consumption.

-In the Netherlands, for unknown reasons, the ban was never lifted, and it is still prohibited to prepare, manufacture, or trade kava or goods containing kava.
+In the Netherlands the ban was never lifted, and it is still prohibited to prepare, manufacture, or trade kava or goods containing kava.

 Due to safety concerns, including reports of hepatotoxicity and limitations in clinical evidence, the Committee on Herbal Medicinal Products (HMPC) concluded in 2017 that the benefit-risk balance for the oral use of kava in the treatment of anxiety disorders is unfavorable, and therefore a European Union herbal monograph could not be established.